saferinsulin/website/hypoglycaemia.md

 * not monitoring blood glucose frequently enough
 * feed or IV glucose interruptions
 * fasting
 * reestablishing or starting long acting (or mixed) insulins
+* recent hypoglycaemia episodes
+* large doses of IV or subcutaneous insulin

 ##### Fasting due to illness or being nil by mout